LastZhabka/vllm-/vllm/separated_encode/README.md

 - cache_to_avoid: Set of caches that failed preallocation
 - transfered_ids: List tracking successfully transferred cache IDs

-When encoder output is generated, add_encoder_cache() either stores the cache locally or immediately schedules transfer if a succesfull preallocation notification was already received.
-Upon receiving succesfull preallocation notifications via `_maybe_send_encoder_cache()`, it either sends the cache immediately or adds the request to the pending set.
+When encoder output is generated, add_encoder_cache() either stores the cache locally or immediately schedules transfer if a successful preallocation notification was already received.
+Upon receiving successful preallocation notifications via `_maybe_send_encoder_cache()`, it either sends the cache immediately or adds the request to the pending set.
 It can receive failed preallocation notification, it means that we don't need to send encoder cache to this instance and can delete the encoder cache for this (req_id, input_id) from the Encoder instance.

 **State for Prefill Model Runner** - Receive-only state that accepts encoder cache data and calls injection callbacks to add the cache into the model runner's encoder cache dictionary.